kayg04/kayg.org/content/Updates/The Password Manager Situation.md

 But what if I were to optimize further?

-## 🔑 Passwords, 1Password
+## 🔑 Apple Passwords, 1Password

 Here comes the point of diminishing returns.
-Contrary to previous situations, my list of requirements is basically cosmetic, smelling like a productivity bro wishlist:
+Contrary to previous situations, my list of requirements here is basically cosmetic, smelling like a productivity bro's wishlist:

 1. Sometimes, some prompts don't accept anything other than Apple's Passwords.app - maybe switch to passwords.app then... just for logins?
-2. Some people on MPU rave about 1Password - what's that about? maybe 1Password is a sidegrade?
+2. Some people on [MPU](https://talk.macpowerusers.com) rave about 1Password - what's that about? maybe 1Password is a side-grade?

-### Passwords
+### Apple Passwords

 I ended up trying it, as part of my *completely futile pursuit of reducing reliance on external apps* / *condensing multiple app usage for no reason* - and it sucks. 😊